epfl-ada/ada-2023-project-goodgradeplease2023/Relation_mobility_pages.md

 We can see that after the beginning of the lockdown it seems that certain countries experienced a rise in the attention toward video games.
 To have a better understanding of these curves, we can group them following the clustering we did previously in the mobility context.

 ![Branching](Website_Images/pageviews_cluster.png)

+# To what extent can English Wikipedia pages serve as a reliable estimate of the average video game popularity?